My Dog Killed a Groundhog: 10 Tips on What to Do Next

 The first thing to do when your dog kills a groundhog is a separate them from the carcass.
 This is extremely important as you don’t want your dog to eat it since groundhogs often carry infectious diseases.
 Suppressing your dog may be an issue, but distraction works wonders.

 Try to distract them with a tasty treat, take them into the house, and ensure they’re secured before returning to inspect the remains.
-If you’ve noticed your dog has eaten any part of the groundhog, make sure to take note of this when you take them to the vet.
+If you’ve noticed your dog has eaten any part of the groundhog, take note of it when you take them to the vet.

 2. Assess Your Dog for Injury or Damage

-Dogs, particularly small-breed dogs, often receive cuts and injuries from fights with groundhogs.
-The most common place dogs get an injury from groundhog fights is, unfortunately, on the face and muzzle because of how face-to-face groundhogs will fight.
-First, inspect your dog for any cuts, lacerations, or other injuries to ensure they’re not actively bleeding.
-If they are, apply pressure to the wound and take them straight to the vet.
+Dogs, particularly smaller dogs, often receive cuts and injuries from fights with groundhogs.
+The most common place dogs get injured from groundhog fights is, unfortunately, on the face and muzzle because of how groundhogs will fight.
+First, inspect your dog for cuts, lacerations, or other injuries to ensure they’re not bleeding actively.
+If they are, apply pressure to the wound and take them to the vet.

 3. Save the Carcass

-This may be unpalatable to some but saving the groundhog your dog has killed is essential.
-The vet will be able to analyze the corpse for any traces of rabies, which is an infectious disease that often has fatal consequences if left untreated.
+This may be unpalatable to some, but saving the groundhog your dog has killed is essential.
+The vet can analyze the corpse for any traces of rabies, which is an infectious disease that often has fatal consequences if left untreated.

-Taking it in a bag on ice or in a cool container is best since keeping it as fresh as possible will give you the best chance of identifying any infectious diseases that may have been passed onto your pup.
+Taking it in a bag with ice or a cooler is best since keeping it as fresh as possible will give you the best chance of identifying infectious diseases that may have been passed onto your pup.

 4. Stay Calm

-Staying calm both for your and your dog’s sake is also important.
+Staying calm is also important for your dog’s sake.
 If you panic, your dog can pick up on it; dogs are often very in tune with their owner’s emotions.
 An excitable dog is not what you need when trying to check them for injuries.
-Remain calm when transporting your pet to the vet’s office to ensure that the process is as quick and easy as possible.
+Remain calm when transporting your pet to the vet’s office to ensure the process is as quick and easy as possible.

 5. Check Your Dog’s Vaccination Status